Add language support via tree-sitter-language-pack

 - 1:29 Ok, this is what we need.

-- 1:45 We need all the tags files from each language’s repository.
+- 1:45 We need to get all the tags files from each repository for aider’s repo-map.
 Let’s have aider write a script to fetch them all.

-- 2:05 Let aider read the language definitions json file.
+- 2:05 We’ll show aider the language definitions json file.

 - 3:37 Looks like it can’t find most of the tags.scm files.

-- 4:19 Have it try other branches besides master.
+- 4:19 Maybe we should have it try other branches besides master?

-- 5:55 Let’s make it so we can re-run and avoid re-downloading.
+- 5:55 Let’s make it so we can re-run the script and only download files we haven’t fetched yet.

 - 6:30 Ok, restart to run with latest code.
 This will take awhile to fetch them all.

-- 9:45 Let’s have aider add them all, including their file extensions.
+- 9:45 Let’s have aider add them all, and register each using their commonly used file extensions.

-- 10:15 Some of the languages need to be recognized by their base name, not extension.
+- 10:15 Some of the languages need to be recognized by their base name, not by their extension.

-- 11:15 Let’s sanity check if grep-ast can handle PowerShell now.
+- 11:15 Let’s sanity check if Grep-AST can handle PowerShell, one of the new languages.

 - 12:00 Looks like it’s parsing PowerShell fine.

-- 13:00 Ok, let’s download the tags into the right spot in the aider repo.
+- 13:00 Ok, let’s download all the tags files into the right spot in the aider repo.

 - 14:00 This will take a minute…

-- 17:01 Let’s use bash to script aider to modify each tags file.
+- 17:01 Let’s use a bash loop to script aider to modify each tags file.

-- 17:12 I’m giving aider a read-only example of working tags file, as an example to follow.
+- 17:12 I’m giving aider a read-only example of an already modified tags file, as an example to follow.

 - 19:04 Looks like it correctly updated the first couple of tags files.